shubham-gadhe/Programming/C++_Programming/Practise_Programs/README.md

 # 💻 C++ Programming Practice

-This folder contains my **C++ Programming Practice** programs covering fundamental concepts, object-oriented programming, Standard Template Library (STL), and problem-solving techniques.
-It serves as a structured collection of programs to strengthen my understanding of C++ and build a solid foundation in software development.
+This folder contains my **C++ programming practice** programs, covering core language concepts, object-oriented programming (OOP), the Standard Template Library (STL), and problem-solving techniques.
+It serves as a structured collection of programs to strengthen my C++ skills and build a solid foundation in software development.

 ---